-Brand
+Brand Value

+responsible brand

-Build a strong and socially responsible brand Each Business Unit of the Corporation has in turn elaborated a strategic plan that is aligned to the growth pillars defined above.
+Each Business Unit of the Corporation has in turn elaborated a strategic plan that is aligned to the growth pillars defined above.
 For further details on the key areas of focus of those strategic plans, please refer to the Corporation's 2020 Annual Report available on www.sedar.com or on the Corporation's website at corpo.cogeco.com.

-The Corporation measures its financial performance, with regards to these objectives, by monitoring revenue, adjusted EBITDA $^{(1)}$ and free cash flow $^{(1)}$ on a constant currency basis $^{(1)}$ .
+The Corporation measures its financial performance, with regards to these objectives, by monitoring revenue, adjusted EBITDA $^{(1)}$ and free cash flow $^{(1)}$ on a constant currency basis $^{(1)}$.